 What is the biggest challenge you see today resulting in the low numbers of women in fund management?

 Radha: One of the biggest barriers is the amount of General Partner commit that will be required as a fund manager before raising external capital.
+Many women don’t have the savings required to make this commitment.
+Maybe Capria can help.

 What tip can you share for women who have the goal of becoming a fund manager?